 STEP TWO is to get a true value on your trade-in.
 Unfortunately, none of the big web-based sites is accurate.
 They can be off by a lot AND the values could be either high or low, there does not seem to be a pattern.
 Sites like Kelley Blue Book make their money by selling ads online and selling your information to car dealers.

 As I say on the air, a car is only worth what someone is willing to write a check for, and KBB doesn't write checks.
-I have set up an affiliation with an online car buying service called Give Me The VIN.com that DOES write checks - and you'll get a firm offer in under two minutes.
+I have set up an affiliation with online car buying services called This Car, and Give Me The VIN.com that DOES write checks - and you'll get a firm offer in under two minutes.

-The process is simple: Put your vehicle info in a www.GiveMeTheVIN.com/CarPro That alerts them you are a listener of mine.
+The process is simple: Put your vehicle info in at https://www.carpro.com/sell OR www.GiveMeTheVIN.com/CarPro that alerts them you are a listener of mine.

 Determining Factors